 What WFP is doing in Congo DR

-School mealsWFP’s Emergency School Feeding programme provides meals in more than 550 schools often located near IDP sites in North and South Kivu, Katanga, Tanganyika, Equateur and Ituri.
-The meals improve the nutrition of vulnerable students and increase school attendance, thereby lessening the risk for young people to be recruited by armed groups.
+School mealsWFP’s emergency school feeding programme provides meals in schools, mostly located near IDP sites in North and South Kivu, Katanga, Tanganyika, Equateur and Ituri.
+The meals improve the nutrition of vulnerable students and increase school attendance, thereby reducing the risk of children being recruited by armed groups.

-Humanitarian Air Service (UNHAS)The United Nations Humanitarian Air Service (UNHAS) has been supporting the humanitarian response in the DRC since 2008, providing aid workers, donors and diplomatic missions with safe, flexible, efficient, and cost-effective air transportation.
-It also enables to reach remote and challenging locations, as in Ituri and Haut Uele provinces where two UNHAS planes help support humanitarian assistance to South Sudanese refugees.
+Humanitarian Air Service (UNHAS)The United Nations Humanitarian Air Service (UNHAS) provides aid workers, donors and diplomatic missions with safe, flexible, efficient, and cost-effective air transportation.
+It also enables humanitarian actors to reach remote and challenging locations, as in Ituri and Haut Uele provinces.

 Humanitarian coordinationWFP leads the Logistics and Emergency Telecommunications (ETC) Clusters, which coordinate responses to ensure the efficient and effective delivery of humanitarian assistance for the entire humanitarian community in the DRC.
 WFP also co-leads the Food Security Cluster with the UN Food and Agriculture Organization (FAO).